FinchMoscow/FINCH-swift-style-guide/README.markdown

 The same rule applied for function calls.

-Leave one empty lines between functions and one after `MARK`s.
+Leave one empty line between functions and one after `MARK`s.

 ```swift
 func colorView() {